amekkawi/cwlogs-writable/README.md

 There are two forms of the API docs:

 * [Normal API docs](docs/api.md) - Use this if you using cwlogs-writable as-is and not customizing/extending it's functionality.
 * [Extended API docs](docs/api-protected.md) - Use this to also view `protected` methods that you can use to customize/extend cwlogs-writable.

-## Bunyan Quick Start ##
+## Quick Start ##

 Install the library using NPM into your existing node project: